JEOL Prize and Lecture

 Dariush Hinderberger (winner): Polyelectrolytes and their Counterions Studied by EPR Spectroscopy.

 Robert Hodgkins: Towards the Use of Nanoporous Solids as Catalytic Supports.

 Maria Fittipaldi: The Electronic Structure of the Type 2 Copper Site of a Dioxygenase Protein by Single Crystal EPR at 95 GHz.

 Stefan Stoll (winner): A robust and fast algorithm for the computation of cw EPR resonance fields.

 Franco Bella: Kinetic EPR studies on 1-methyl-2,5-cyclohexadiene-1-carboxamides: release of amino-acyl radicals and their cyclisation.

 Antonio Alberola Catalan: EPR studies on an organic molecular magnet.

-Anna Ferretti: EPR study of iron-doped MFI zeolite and silicalite catalysts: effect of treatments after synthesis.
+Anna Ferretti (winner): EPR study of iron-doped MFI zeolite and silicalite catalysts: effect of treatments after synthesis.

 Monica Loyo: Fe3+ in near-stoichiometric LiNbO3 and LiTaO3.